 The skills are more practical - it turns out that nearly 80% of us end up in non-public accounting, so the knowledge learned from taking the CMA is especially helpful and desired.

-As a CMA you earn more – approximately 50% more than non-certified professionals.
+The CMA exam and certification are worth the investment.
+As a CMA you earn more - approximately 55% more than non-certified professionals.